prasso/prasso_api/docs/user-guide.md

 1. Create an HTML form with a placeholder that will be replaced by the template.
 2. Create a template and add its name as a record to the site_templates table.
 3. Edit the site page record and specify the newly created data template as the template.

-### 3.5 Visual Editing (CMS)
-- Prasso integrates the GrapesJS editor (https://grapesjs.com).
-- When you edit your site, you can use the included components to assemble your pages.

 ## 4. Technical Details